stronnag/mwptools/README.md

 This is the implementation of mwp using Gtk4 / libshumate..

-There is a [migration guide](docs/mwp-Gtk4-migration-guide.md) for dependencies (and migration from the earlier version).
+See the [migration guide](docs/mwp-Gtk4-migration-guide.md) for dependencies (and migration from the legacy version).

 mwptools provides a mission planner, [terrain analysis](https://github.com/stronnag/mwptools/wiki/Mission-Elevation-Plot-and-Terrain-Analysis), line of sight analysis, ground control station, real time flight logger and log replay / blackbox replay functions for the [INAV](https://github.com/iNavFlight/inav) FC firmware.